 The Psychopath’s Lies are 180 Degrees the Opposite of the Truth

 Frequently, the mirror image of the truth appears in a psychopath’s lies.
-Most notably, he will accuse you of being guilty of his own transgressions and he will slander others by accusing them of his own crimes.
+Most notably, he will accuse you of being guilty of his own transgressions and he will slander others by accusing them of his crimes.
 In psychological terms, it’s called “projecting”.
 The term “180 rule” applies to projecting as well as to the myriad of other lies he tells.
 For example, psychopaths are evasive about where they live and who they are.
 If they live to the North, they say they live to the South.
-If they live by the beach they tell you they live in the mountains.
-They tell the lie that is furthest from the truth.
+If they live by the beach they profess to live in the mountains.
+They perpetuate the lie that’s furthest from the truth.
 Psychopaths have been known to masquerade as the opposite sex.
 They infiltrate groups whose values are opposite of what they believe and portray the most passionate fervor for those opposing values.
 They know they will be crossing your boundaries, provoking your anger and creating havoc in your life.
-So they always have an exit strategy and that strategy always involves misdirection.
+So they always have an exit-strategy and that strategy always involves misdirection.
 Psychopaths are the definition of hypocrites.

 Psychopaths Cross the Line